-- Continuation of the Multi State Collaborative work, which includes representation from both community colleges and universities - Regular alignment discussions and continued work on the AAOT through the Joint Boards Articulation Commission - Professional development opportunities bringing faculty together to share and discuss learning outcomes and assessment - Budget request of the Higher Education Coordinating Commission to fund disciplinespecific joint community college and university faculty meetings.
+- Continuation of the Multi State Collaborative work, which includes representation from both community colleges and universities - Regular alignment discussions and continued work on the AAOT through the Joint Boards Articulation Commission - Professional development opportunities bringing faculty together to share and discuss learning outcomes and assessment - Budget request of the Higher Education Council to fund discipline-specific joint community college and university faculty meetings.

-Oregon community colleges and universities are committed to providing seamless higher education pathways to the students who move amongst their institutions.
+Community Colleges and Universities are committed to providing seamless higher education pathways to the students who move amongst their institutions.